Buckingham Palace: Pre-1624

 In the Middle Ages, the site of the future palace formed part of the Manor of Ebury (also called Eia).
 The marshy ground was watered by the river Tyburn, which still flows below the courtyard and south wing of the palace.
 Where the river was fordable (at Cow Ford), the village of Eye Cross grew.
 Ownership of the site changed hands many times; owners included Edward the Confessor and Edith of Wessex in late Saxon times, and, after the Norman Conquest, William the Conqueror.
 William gave the site to Geoffrey de Mandeville, who bequeathed it to the monks of Westminster Abbey.

 In 1531, Henry VIII acquired the Hospital of St James, which became St James's Palace, from Eton College, and in 1536 he took the Manor of Ebury from Westminster Abbey.
 These transfers brought the site of Buckingham Palace back into royal hands for the first time since William the Conqueror had given it away almost 500 years earlier.
 Various owners leased it from royal landlords, and the freehold was the subject of frenzied speculation during the 17th century.
 By then, the old village of Eye Cross had long since fallen into decay, and the area was mostly wasteland.
 Needing money, James VI and I sold off part of the Crown freehold but retained part of the site on which he established a 4 acre mulberry garden for the production of silk.
 (This is at the north-west corner of today's palace.)
 Clement Walker in Anarchia Anglicana (1649) refers to "new-erected sodoms and spintries at the Mulberry Garden at S. James's"; this suggests it may have been a place of debauchery.
-Eventually, in the late 17th century, the freehold was inherited from the property tycoon Sir Hugh Audley by the great heiress Mary Davies.
+Eventually, in the late 17th century, the freehold was inherited from the property tycoon Hugh Audley by the great heiress Mary Davies.